Steveplays28/noisium/README.md

 ![NeoForge](docs/assets/badges/compact/supported/neoforge_vector.svg)

 See the version info in the filename for the supported Minecraft versions.
 Made for the Fabric, Quilt, Forge, and NeoForge modloaders.
-The `merged` JAR works on all modloaders.
+The `merged` JAR works on aforementioned all modloaders.
 Server side.

 ## FAQ